OllyK/course-material/technology_and_tooling/testing/more_advanced_topics.md

     return result
 ~~~

-Here is an example of some tests for these functions.
-If you would like to learn more about the Structured Query Language (SQL) expressions used to interact with the database see the [SQL Zoo](https://sqlzoo.net/wiki/SQL_Tutorial) site:
+Here is an example of some tests for these functions, these can be created in a new file named `test_sqlite.py` within a `/tests` directory.
+If you would like to learn more about the Structured Query Language (SQL) expressions in this example that are used to interact with the database see the [SQL Zoo](https://sqlzoo.net/wiki/SQL_Tutorial) site:

 ~~~python
 import pytest